 This is the raw score you achieved on your attempt.
 The first number represents the amount of points you earned.
 The second number represents the total possible points in the assignment.

-The Proficiency Level is a ranking method with three tiers that represent your DCE Score compared to your peers.
+The Proficiency Level is a ranking method with three tiers that represent your SPI compared to your peers.
 There are three levels: Beginning, Developing, and Proficient.

 These are your achieved scores for the different activities in the assignment.